Above: A monument stands today in the ravine at Babi Yar

 In the evening, the Germans undermined the wall of the ravine and buried the people under the thick layers of earth.
 In the months that followed, thousands more were seized and taken to Babi Yar where they were shot.
 It is estimated that more than 100,000 people were killed in Babi Yar during the Nazi occupation of Kiev.

-A concentration camp was set up at Babi Yar, and mass executions at continued there up until the German forces departed from Kiev.
+A concentration camp was set up at Babi Yar, and mass executions continued there until the German forces departed from Kiev.
 In August and September 1943, in anticipation of fleeing the city, the Nazis ordered several hundred prisoners to exhume and burn the corpses, so that no trace of the crime would remain behind.

 From 1941 to 1944, under Nazi occupation of Ukraine, 1.6 million out of 2.7 million Ukrainian Jews perished in the Holocaust.
 For his war crimes, Nazi commander Paul Blobel was sentenced to death by the Nuremberg Military Tribunal and was hanged in June 1951.